xitu/gold-miner/lru-cache.md

 | [modern-lru](https://npmjs.com/package/modern-lru)             | 1637  | 2746  | 1934   | 2551  | 1057  |
 | [mkc](https://npmjs.com/packacge/package/mkc)                  | 1589  | 2192  | 1283   | 2092  | 999   |

+> Note that the [hashlru](https://npmjs.com/package/hashlru) and [quick-lru](https://npmjs.com/package/quick-lru) are not traditional LRU caches.
+They still have, mostly the first one, very good write performance but somewhat less good read performance because they have to perform two distinct hashmap lookups.
+> Libraries are ranked by eviction performance because this is usually the slowest operation and the most critical for a LRU cache.
+But it makes the results hard to read.
+You should take time to carefully peruse the list.

 You should also run it on your computer because, while the ranking is mostly stable, results tend to vary.

 Futhermore, it should be noted that the benchmarked libraries differ in the array of features they offer so the result is not completely fair either.